MacTerm is Free Software Under the GPL

 - For sessions that may automatically terminate after long periods of inactivity, this allows you to send text to them periodically so they stay “alive”.

-- “Session active”, “Session idle”, “Session ended”, “Session failed” and “Script error” notifications are sent through Growl when it is available, allowing you to customize the appearance and behavior of pop-up windows.
+- “Session active”, “Session idle”, “Session ended”, “Session failed” and “Script error” notifications are sent through the OS X Notification Center, and also to Growl when it is available.
+(To prevent two notifications from appearing, simply disable MacTerm notifications in either System Preferences or Growl.)

 Macros are short-cuts that allow you to run complex tasks using a simple key combination.
-MacTerm makes these more powerful than ever before… [Screenshots]
+MacTerm macros are extremely powerful… [Screenshots]

 - Every macro can have a custom name, to see at a glance what it does.

-- Each macro’s custom name and key equivalent is now displayed in the new Macros menu, and macros can be invoked by selecting commands from that menu.
-You can also use this menu for fast switching, to choose from your macro sets.
+- Each macro’s custom name and key equivalent is displayed in the Macros menu, and macros can be invoked by selecting commands from that menu.
+You can also use this menu for fast switching, to activate different macro sets.

 - Workspace Favorites